niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 Each namespace has an author, a person or organization that is the authoritative source for the namespace definitions.
 A namespace is the collection of model components for concepts of interest to the namespace author.
 Namespace cohesion is important: a namespace should be designed so that its components are consistent, may be used together, and may be updated at the same time.

 Each namespace must be uniquely identified by a URI.
-The namespace author must also be the URI's owner, as defined by [[webarch]](#ref).
+The namespace author must also be the URI's owner, as defined by <a href="#webarch"><b>[webarch]</b></a>.
 Both URNs and URLs are allowed.
 It is helpful, but not required, for the namespace URI to be accessible, returning the definition of the namespace content in a supported model format.

-NIEM defines two categories of authoritative namespace: [reference namespace](#def) and [extension namespace](#def).
+NIEM defines two categories of authoritative namespace: [<span class="termRef">reference namespace</span>](#def-reference-namespace) and [<span class="termRef">extension namespace</span>](#def-extension-namespace).

-* *Reference namespace:* The NIEM model is a [reuse model](#def) comprised entirely of [reference namespaces](#def).
+* *Reference namespace:* The NIEM model is a [<span class="termRef">reuse model</span>](#def-reuse-model) comprised entirely of [<span class="termRef">reference namespaces</span>](#def-reference-namespace).
 The components in these namespaces are intended for the widest possible reuse.
 They provide names and definitions for concepts, and relations among them.
 These namespaces are characterized by "optionality and over-inclusiveness".
 That is, they define more concepts than needed for any particular data exchange specification, without cardinality constraints, so it is easy to select the concepts that are needed and omit the rest.
 They also omit unnecessary range or length constraints on property datatypes.

-  A [reference namespace](#def) is intended to capture the meaning of its components.
-It is not intended for a complete definition of any particular [message type](#def).
-Message designers are expected to subset, profile, and extend the components in [reference namespaces](#def) as needed to match their information exchange requirements.
+  A [<span class="termRef">reference namespace</span>](#def-reference-namespace) is intended to capture the meaning of its components.
+It is not intended for a complete definition of any particular [<span class="termRef">message type</span>](#def-message-type).
+Message designers are expected to subset, profile, and extend the components in [<span class="termRef">reference namespaces</span>](#def-reference-namespace) as needed to match their information exchange requirements.

-* *Extension namespace:* The components in an [extension namespace](#def) are intended for reuse within a more narrow scope than those defined in a [reference namespace](#def).
+* *Extension namespace:* The components in an [<span class="termRef">extension namespace</span>](#def-extension-namespace) are intended for reuse within a more narrow scope than those defined in a [<span class="termRef">reference namespace</span>](#def-reference-namespace).
 These components express the additional vocabulary required for an information exchange, above and beyond the vocabulary available from the NIEM model.
-The intended scope is often a particular [message specification](#def).
-Sometimes a community or organization will define an [extension namespace](#def) for components to be reused in several related message specifications.
-In this case, the namespace components may also omit cardinality and datatype constraints, and may be incomplete for any particular [message type](#def).
+The intended scope is often a particular [<span class="termRef">message specification</span>](#def-message-specification).
+Sometimes a community or organization will define an [<span class="termRef">extension namespace</span>](#def-extension-namespace) for components to be reused in several related message specifications.
+In this case, the namespace components may also omit cardinality and datatype constraints, and may be incomplete for any particular [<span class="termRef">message type</span>](#def-message-type).

-  Message designers are encouraged to subset, profile, and extend the components in [extension namespaces](#def) created by another author when these satisfy their modeling needs, rather than create new components.
+  Message designers are encouraged to subset, profile, and extend the components in [<span class="termRef">extension namespaces</span>](#def-extension-namespace) created by another author when these satisfy their modeling needs, rather than create new components.

 Namespaces are the units of model configuration management.
-Once published, the components in a [reference namespace](#def) or [extension namespace](#def) may not be removed or changed in meaning.
+Once published, the components in a [<span class="termRef">reference namespace</span>](#def-reference-namespace) or [<span class="termRef">extension namespace</span>](#def-extension-namespace) may not be removed or changed in meaning.
 A change of that nature may only be made in a new namespace with a different URI.

 As a result of this rule, once a specific version of a namespace is published, it can no longer be modified.
 Updates must go into a new version of the namespace.
 All published versions of a namespace continue to be valid in support of older exchanges.